 -

-Slitting and Winding Processes: Electrode sheets undergo slitting, hot pressing, winding, or stacking during manufacturing.
-Sheets with poor flexibility risk burr formation, cracking, or fracture during these processes, reducing yield rates and increasing production costs.
+Slitting and Winding Processes: Electrode sheets undergo demanding processes like slitting, calendering, winding, or stacking.
+Electrodes with insufficient flexibility can develop burrs, micro-cracks, or breaks during these steps, reducing production yield and increasing costs.

 -

-Electrode-Separator Interface: Flexible electrode sheets conform better to separators, minimizing interfacial gaps.
-This enhances energy density and cell consistency.
+Electrode-Separator Interface: flexible electrode sheets conform better to the separator, minimizing gaps within the cell stack.
+This improves both energy density and cell-to-cell consistency.

 -